 Now, we know this is a major challenge since you have zero experience with construction.

-Strangely enough, not even Architects are very familiar with prices... so they can't really help you on this.
+Strangely enough, not even Architects are very familiar with prices... so they can't really help you with this.

 Here is where most people try to reach for Manufacturers.
 Here is where most projects break before even beginning... cause they immediately meet resistance from Manufacturer's side and the wanna-be-home-owner starts to think "this undertaking is way too hard".